zextras/tech-doc/source/carbonio/migration/migration-from-zextras.rst

 ruling out all address books which contain as members, for example, references to  other items.

-This script list all the grouops that are not compatible with |product|.
+This script list all the groups that are not compatible with |product|.

 .. dropdown:: Check user groups script
    :open: